 take part in certain activities.
 Your doctor can recommend the right amount

 and type of exercise for you.
 Or you may work with a

 physical therapist to plan your own exercise

 routine.
 For more information, see the topic Fitness: Getting and Staying Active.

-Caution: Your body may lose salts and not be able to cool off during exercise, especially when the weather is hot or during intense or lengthy exercise.
-So drink plenty of fluids before, during, and after exercise.
+Caution: People who have cystic fibrosis need more salt than people who do not have cystic fibrosis.
+Your body may lose salts and not be able to cool off during exercise.
+This happens especially when the weather is hot or during intense or lengthy exercise.
+So make sure that you replace salt lost during exercise.
+Drink plenty of fluids before, during, and after exercise.
 Sports drinks that contain electrolytes are especially good to help replace lost salts.